 If you grew up between the 70’s and the 80’s, long time before powerful gaming consoles and GPU’s, you’ve might feel a little bit nostalgic about those gaming cabinets that swallowed coins for credits.
-You remember the 3 letters used for inserting your score on the game’s high score table.
+You remember the 3 letters used for inserting your name on the game’s high score table.
 You still know the tricks, hacks and walkthroughs of your most played and beloved games.

 Back then, since buying one Sinclair ZX Spectrum game was cheaper than four credits, after a coin-up hit appeared, I prayed for the 48K version of the game.
 I remember titles like Double Dragon, Operation Wolf, Ikari Warriors, R-Type, Commando, Bomb Jack, that had really good versions of the game for the Speccy – some were even better (Renegade, for instance).

-It was good to have a 48K version of the game, but the 8-bit graphics couldn’t compete with the marvellous arcade graphics (only the expensive 16-bit Commodore Amiga was near).
+It was good to have a 48K version of the game, but the 8-bit graphics couldn’t compete with the marvelous arcade graphics (only the expensive 16-bit Commodore Amiga was near).
 I somehow knew that, when I could, I would have one of these machines at home for extreme pleasure.

 Because of the computer games and the ZX Spectrum, I chose Information Technology as my job, I can’t see myself doing other thing, and I’m thankful for that!